Muldec/stash-wiki/FAQ.md

 Find the local IP address of your Stash Server (guides for [Windows](https://support.microsoft.com/en-us/windows/find-your-ip-address-in-windows-f21a9bbc-c582-55cd-35e0-73431160a1b9), [MacOS](https://support.apple.com/guide/mac-help/find-your-computers-name-and-network-address-mchlp1177/11.0/mac/11.0), [Linux](https://wiki.archlinux.org/title/Network_configuration#IP_addresses)).
 Then, on another device on your local network, open a browser to http://SERVER.IP.ADDRESS.HERE:9999/

 See [this article](https://github.com/stashapp/stash/wiki/Authentication-Required-When-Accessing-Stash-From-the-Internet#alternative-and-safe-methods-to-access-your-stash) for ideas on accessing your stash from outside your network.

+## How do I serve Stash over SSL/TLS (HTTPS)?
+This is typically accomplished by putting Stash behind a reverse proxy, such as Nginx or Caddy.
+Stash can also serve SSL directly.
+To use the built-in SSL:
+First you must generate a SSL certificate and key combo.
+Here is an example using openssl:

+`openssl req -x509 -newkey rsa:4096 -sha256 -days 7300 -nodes -keyout stash.key -out stash.crt -extensions san -config <(echo "[req]"; echo distinguished_name=req; echo "[san]"; echo subjectAltName=DNS:stash.server,IP:127.0.0.1) -subj /CN=stash.server`

+This command would need customizing for your environment.
+[This link](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl) might be useful.

+Once you have a certificate and key file name them `stash.crt` and `stash.key` and place them in the same directory as the `config.yml` file, or the `~/.stash` directory.
+Stash detects these and starts up using HTTPS rather than HTTP.

+## How do I serve Stash in a Subpath?

+The basepath defaults to `/`.
+When running stash via a reverse proxy in a subpath, the basepath can be changed by having the reverse proxy pass `X-Forwarded-Prefix` (and optionally `X-Forwarded-Port`) headers.
+When detects these headers, it alters the basepath URL of the UI.

 # Working With Content